suter-partner/Summary-box-for-Wikipedia-links/readme.md

 ### 1) Copy, paste & go!

-``Add the following line of code to the bottom of your web page, that's all - nothing else is needed.``
+``Add the following line of code to the bottom of your web page (right before the </body> tag), that's all - nothing else is needed.``
 ```
 <script src="https://su-pa.net/wikiPrevBox/wikiPreviewBox.min.js"></script>
 ```